 Compiling using downstream algorithms.
 The first step is straightforward.
 We use algorithms described in sections §5.1-§5.3 to compile the set of upstream queries using downstream compilation.
-The output of this step is the effective forwarding policy of the network incorporating the behavior both of the forwarding policy as well as input queries.
+The output of this step is the effective forwarding policy of the network incorporating the behavior both of forwarding and queries.
 Note that we do not install the resulting rules on the switches.